inxiti/Clojure-for-the-Brave-and-True/README.md

-# Exercises for Clojure for the Brave and True
+# Solutions for Clojure for the Brave and True

 These are my musings, exercises, and solutions for the book, [Clojure for the Brave and True](https://www.braveclojure.com/).